-Many ministers who were against the his ideas were demoted and expelled out of the central government.
+Many ministers who were against his ideas were demoted and expelled out of the central government.

 Jiajing Emperor finally won this long term, large scale discussion, three years later.

-These contentions were not only about etiquettes and titles, it represented who could make decisive rules of the Ming Empire: those brilliant, mature ministers, or the teenage emperor that newly ascended to the throne.
+These contentions were not only about etiquette and titles, but it also represented who could make decisive rules of the Ming Empire: those brilliant, mature ministers, or the teenage emperor that newly ascended to the throne.

 After the Great Controversy of Rites, Jiajing Emperor achieved absolute centralized authority over the government, and became an excellent politician.